F0lak/dm_open_ref/ref/skin/macros.md

 Macros are used to convert keyboard and gamepad events into actions.
-There are two ways this works+ A macro can run a command, or in some cases (such as gamepad controls) it can be used to remap one control to another.
+There are two ways this works: A macro can run a command, or in some cases (such as gamepad controls) it can be used to remap one control to another.